afjal-sharif/TEST01/README.md

 ### Thanks for using RELAX HUB !! -- [*AFJAL SHARIF*](https://m.me/afjal.shrif)

 *Disclaimer: RELAX HUB does not rip or host any files on it’s servers.
-All files or contents hosted on third party websites.
-RELAX HUB doesn't accept the responsibility for contents hosted on third party websites.
+All files or contents hosted on third party websites/servers.
+RELAX HUB doesn't accept the responsibility for contents hosted on third party websites/servers.
 Also RELAX HUB doesn't RIP/Pirate any file.
-We just collect links from other websites.
+We just collect links from other websites/servers.
 Nothing Else.*